jinsingsangsung/jinsingsangsung.github.io/content/_index.md

         "
       news: "
          A paper is accepted to ECCV 2024.,
-         I started working at Naver CLOVA as a research scientist intern., A paper is accepted to CVPR 2022.,
+         I started working at NAVER Cloud as a research scientist intern., A paper is accepted to CVPR 2022.,
          I will be visiting Carnegie Mellon University as a visiting scholar.
         "